-All disputes that are evaluated within the peer review system must include the following procedures:
+All disputes that are evaluated within the peer review system include the following procedures:

-- The responsibility for conducting a review will be that of the local component dental society of which the dentist is a member and the California Dental Association.
+- The responsibility for conducting a review will be that of the local component dental society where the treatment was rendered.

 - The patient must sign a Patient Agreement Form prior to review.
-(The dentist, by virtue of his/her membership in CDA, has already agreed to be bound by a peer review decision.)
+(The dentist, by virtue of his/her membership in CDA, has already agreed to abide by a peer review decision.)